Brian1011/list_manipulation_dart/README.md

 5. [Author(s) and Contributor(s)](#authors)

 ## Introduction
-This is a repository of Dart list manipulation functions created for easy reference.
-It contains a comprehensive list of functions that can be used to manipulate lists in Dart.
+This is a repository of Dart list manipulation methods created for easy reference.
+It contains a comprehensive list of methods that can be used to manipulate lists in Dart.

-These functions are useful for anyone who works with lists frequently and wants to quickly look up available options.
+These methods are useful for anyone who works with lists frequently and wants to quickly look up available options.
 The repository serves as a handy reference guide, allowing developers to easily find the function they need without having to search for it elsewhere.

-By structuring these functions in a single location, it makes it easier to keep track of them and utilize them effectively in projects.
+By structuring these methods in a single location, it makes it easier to keep track of them and utilize them effectively in projects.

 A brief explanation of each function is provided along with a dart code example.
 Incase of any issues, please raise an issue in the repository and I will get back to you as soon as possible.

-A Youtube playlist with some of the functions explained is available [here](https://www.youtube.com/watch?v=7ksgb4pqTao&list=PL50P5JG2-X3rz-GsihJ4PNncXBAv4NA8Z).
+A Youtube playlist with some of the methods explained is available [here](https://www.youtube.com/watch?v=7ksgb4pqTao&list=PL50P5JG2-X3rz-GsihJ4PNncXBAv4NA8Z).

 If you find this repository useful, please consider giving it a star.